briannorman/eli/README.md

 - If a JS file has `export default value;`, the imported variable will contain that value
 - If a JS file has no export, it becomes a callable function that executes the code when called

-### Built-in Utils
+### Utils Package (Optional)

-ELI provides a built-in utils object with utility functions for web experiments.
-You can use utils in two ways:
+ELI supports the `@briannorman9/eli-utils` npm package for helpful utility functions when writing your experiments.
+The utils package is optional - you can use ELI without it, but it provides convenient helpers for common tasks.

-**Option 1: Install as npm package (Recommended for projects)**
+**Installation:**

 Install `@briannorman9/eli-utils` in your projects directory: